LeeAnnEditor/o365hq/blog/Compliance Manager.md

 ![](https://o365hq.com/images/502.png)

-Compliance Manager dashboard and the contents of Microsoft-managed controls can be made available to any user in your tenant.
-Tenant Admins will get a chance to manage who in the company can access the data you download and store in the customer-managed controls section.
+The Compliance Manager dashboard and the contents of Microsoft-managed controls can be made available to any user in your tenant.
+Tenant admins will get a chance to manage who in the company can access the data you download and store in the customer-managed controls section.
 Those who receive access to controls will see and act on necessary action items